Motivic (Representation) Stability of Representation Varieties and Character Stacks: Preliminaries

-We show that although the K"unneth-formula does not hold in general for the motivic decomposition, it holds for simple cases.
-To show this, we start with an easy lemma.
+We show that although the K\"unneth-formula does not hold in general (see Remark \ref{rem:counterkunneth}) for the motivic decomposition, it holds for simple cases (Theorem \ref{thm:motkunneth}).
+To show these results, we start with an easy lemma.

 \begin{lemma}[Lemma 3.6.18. of \cite{vogel2024motivicphd}] Let $G$ be a finite algebraic group, $\fH$ a good set of conjugacy classes of subgroups of $G$.
 Let $\fV_G^\fH\subseteq \K_0(\Var^G_S)$ be the subset of elements $[X]$ so that $[XY]_G=[X]_G[Y]_G$.
 Then, $\fV_G^\fH$ is a $\K_0(\Var_S)$-subalgebra of $\K_0(\Var_S^G)$. \end{lemma}